Does Sanjay Leela Bhansali Have the Guts to tell the Full Story of Ala-ud-din Khilji?

 Notice first that in the lexicon of those who are shouting for Hussein the point about not hurting religious sentiments manifestly does not apply to the Hindus: in their case the alternate principle of the right of the artist to paint as he pleases takes precedence.
 The Hindus notice this duality more and more… depicting women completely naked has for centuries been very much a part of European painting and sculpture tradition; but do the artists not stop at using this tradition for portraying Virgin Mary naked?
 It is not the freedom of expression these worthies are committed to.
 They are committed to their having freedom alone.

-This was written in 1996 and as we notice, the situation has progressively worsened in these twenty years.
-If anything, over the past decade or so, the said MF Hussainification has simply escalated most notably in that abyss of depravity called Bollywood.
+the said MF Hussainification has simply escalated most notably in that abyss of depravity called Bollywood.

 Neither is it restricted only to MF Hussain nor to the choice of themes.
 The other celebrity purveyor of MF Hussainification is Girish Karnad who calculatedly glorified the bigoted and insanely cruel despot Muhammad Bin Tughlaq and later, Tipu Sultan.
 Of course, it has paid rich dividends: Karnad occupies the high table in Sultan Siddaramaiah’s kitchen cabinet.